Stratadox/Proxy/README.md

 Classes for the proxies can be hand-crafted during development or, preferably, generated during deployment.

 The module is no database, nor is it a data access tool.
-Although an abstract Loader class is provided, client code is supposed to provide the mechanism through which the proxied entities are loaded.
+Client code is supposed to provide the mechanism through which the proxied entities are loaded.

 ## Glossary

 ### Proxies
 The placeholder or surrogate for the "real" object.

-### Owner
-The object that has a reference to the proxy.

 ### Real object
 The expensive-to-load object that might eventually take the place of the proxy.